alizashub/capstone-2/README.md

 # 🥪 Aliza's Deli App

-A simple, menu-driven **Java console application** that lets users build a complete deli order — sandwiches, toppings, sauces, drinks, chips, and sides — and automatically saves an **itemized receipt** as a `.txt` file.
+A **Java console application** that lets users build a complete deli order — sandwiches, toppings, sauces, drinks, chips, and sides — and automatically saves an **itemized receipt** as a `.txt` file.

 ---